In 2018 Mungo began putting the wheels in motion for our very own CSR programme – MOVE

-From the start of the new financial year in March 2019, Mungo will begin putting 1% of its annual turnover towards projects and initiatives that seek to benefit and empower the Plettenberg Bay area in which our mill and entire production process is based.
+From the start of the new financial year in March 2019, Mungo began putting 1% of its annual turnover towards projects and initiatives that seek to benefit and empower the Plettenberg Bay area in which our mill and entire production process is based.

 The company’s success then becomes mutually beneficial to all, so by helping our staff to see that their contribution to the success of the company influences the 1% (and in turn how much they can then contribute to their own communities), Mungo hopes to use the MOVE program to help foster a culture of ‘win/win’.